YitingLiu97/portfolio-2020/_posts/2022-07-11-SixthSense.md

 <ul>
 <li> <strong>Spatial Audio for Auditory Hallucinations:</strong> We used spatial audio to simulate auditory hallucinations, making everyday sounds like an alarm, book, or TV feel immersive and disturbing.
 This feature mirrors common symptoms of schizophrenia, where auditory hallucinations affect over 70% of patients. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2525988/">source</a>
 </li>
-<li> <strong>Augmented Reality Elements:</strong> Simple AR objects placed in the real world—such as an alarm, book, and TV—add a layer of realism, enhancing the immersive experience.
+<li> <strong>Augmented Reality Elements:<strong> Simple AR objects placed in the real world—such as an alarm, book, and TV—add a layer of realism, enhancing the immersive experience.
 </li>
 </ul>
 # Development Process